eigenhombre/eigenhombre.github.com/_posts/2013-07-07-validating-the-genome-decoder.md

     chromFa.tar.gz
     tar xvzf chromFa.tar.gz

-There is one FASTA file per sequence.
+There is one FASTA file per sequence, starting something like this:

+    >chrI
+    CCACACCACACCCACACACCCACACACCACACCACACACCACACCACACC
+    CACACACACACATCCTAACACTACCCTAACACAGCCCTAATCTAACCCTG
+    GCCAACCTGTCTCTCAACTTACCCTCCATTACCCTGCCTCCACTCGTTAC
+    CCTGTCCCATTCAACCATACCACTCCGAACCACCATCCATCCCTCTACTT
+    ACTACCACTCACCCACCGTTACCCTCCAATTACCCATATCCAACCCACTG
+    CCACTTACCCTACCATTACCCTACCATCCACCATGACCTACTCACCATAC

 Back in the REPL, we can now spit out our own copy in the same format (carrying over `yeast` and other functions and vars from the previous post).

 First we need a new directory for the FASTA files we'll generate: